 Library resources for international relations

-This guide lists selected major resources that you can use to start researching your topic in international relations.
+Welcome!
+This guide features selected major resources that you can use to start researching your topic in international relations, as well as recommended research tools and strategies.

 Encyclopedia of Global Studies